nafimahbubucsd/cse15l/labreport3.md

  LABREPORT3 : NAFI MAHBUB

  I'll pick the `grep` command for this task, which is a command-line utility for searching plain-text data sets for lines that match a regular expression.
-It's very useful when you're looking for specific patterns in files.
+It's very useful when looking for specific patterns in files.

 1. `-i` option: This option makes `grep` ignore case distinctions in both the pattern and the input files.